Misaskim

+Misaskim's Canadian affiliate, Misaskim Canada, is a registered charity.

 History

 Misaskim was founded in Brooklyn in 2004 by a group of Hatzalah (volunteer ambulance) members and other community activists who perceived the need to help families during the painful time when a loved one dies.
-The small group decided to set up an organization with a twenty-four-hour hotline.
+The small group decided to set up an organization with a 24-hour hotline.
 They named it Misaskim, which is the Ashkenazi pronunciation of a Hebrew word which means 'attendants', a term used for members of a Chevra Kadisha (Jewish burial society).
 Over time, additional programs and projects were added to Misaskim's original services of helping the bereaved.

-Misaskim is directed by Yankie (Jack) Meyer, one of the organization's founders, and Meir Weill.
+Misaskim was directed by Yankie (Jack) Meyer, one of the organization's founders, and Meir Weill.

 Services

 During major catastrophes or accidents with Jewish casualties, Misaskim dispatches a team of volunteers to any location in the United States on a moment’s notice.

-Misaskim’s mourners' services ensure that the week of shiva (mourning) is a little bit more comforting and comfortable by providing aveilim (mourners) with necessities, from low chairs to Torah scrolls, from folding beds to fax machines.
+Misaskim’s mourners' services provide aveilim (mourners) with necessities, such as low chairs and Torah scrolls, during the week of shiva (mourning).